franton/franton-recipes/Netskope/README.md

-Pkg recipe for Netskope.
+Netskope Client.

 Used to be based on com.github.patgmac.download.Netskope but that's been removed.

 Replace the hostname in the HOSTNAME field with download-*hostnamehere*.goskope.com